schmich/hearthstone-card-images/README.md

 bash sync.sh images
 ```

 [`sync.sh`](sync.sh) incrementally downloads card images from the repo to a local directory if the card image has changed or is missing.
 It compares the local file hash to the card image hash stored in [`images.json`](images.json).
-The hash is the 5 character prefix of the base64-encoded SHA1 hash of the image contents.
+Each hash is the 5 character prefix of the base64-encoded SHA1 hash of the image contents.

 ### images.json